 - Add all the remaining ingredients to the bowl and mix well until everything is thoroughly combined.
 Then place the dough in a bowl, cover with clingfilm and place in the fridge for a minimum of 2 hours, but ideally overnight.

-- You can store these biscuits in an airtight container and enjoy them for several days.
+- Store the biscuits in an airtight container and enjoy them for several days.

 Notes